MicrosoftDocs/fabric-docs/docs/governance/domains-audit-schema.md

 # Audit schema for domains in Fabric

 Whenever a domain is created, edited or deleted, that activity is recorded in the audit log for Fabric.
-You can track these activities in the unified audit log or in the Fabric activity log.
-For more information, see [Track user activities in Fabric](../admin/track-user-activities.md).
+You can track these activities using [Microsoft Purview Audit](XXX).

+On the Audit search page, search for activites by their friendly names or operation names.
+Select one of the search results.
+A side pane will display the record details.
+For domains, the domain-specific details are found in json format under **OperationProperties**.

-This article documents the information in the Fabric auditing schema that's specific to domains.
+This article explains the information in the Fabric auditing schema that's specific to domains.
+This information is recorded in the OperationProperties section of the details side pane that opens when you select a domain-related activity on the Audit search page.

 | Field | Type | Must appear in the schema | Value |
 |---|---|---|---|